Straight to the Point

 - Programmable: Yes

 What we liked: A stripped-down version of its programmable sibling, the Dome Classic has the same dome-shaped showerhead, only with a simple on/off switch instead of a control panel.
-Because it doesn’t have a bloom cycle, it brewed slightly faster than the programmable version, finishing batches in just under seven minutes.
-It also was able to reach ideal brew temperatures between 195-205ºF a little quicker as well—though the resulting cups were about equal in flavor quality.
-If you’re looking for a bare-bones coffee maker that consistently delivers a good cup at a low price point, this brewer fits the bill.
+It also quickly reached ideal brew temperatures between 195 and 205ºF, too.
+If you’re looking for a bare-bones coffee maker that consistently delivers a good cup at a low price, this brewer fits the bill.

-What we didn’t like: Like the programmable model, this brewer lacks some of the complexity of higher-end coffee makers with more powerful boilers, and we wish it had a thermal carafe.
+What we didn’t like: Like the programmable model, this brewer lacks some of the complexity of higher-end coffee makers with more powerful boilers, and I wish it had a thermal carafe.

 - Materials: Plastic, stainless steel, glass